 The objectives of this Association are to:

-Promote cooperation between various categories of agricultural and rural life museums (including those relating to agricultural techniques, food industries, forestry, viticulture, fishing, hunting, and other service or transformation industries in agricultural production, as well as open air museums), as well as among researchers, specialists and enlightened amateurs in these fields
+Promote cooperation between various categories of agricultural and rural life museums (including those relating to agricultural techniques, food industries, forestry, viticulture, fishing, hunting, and other service or transformation industries in agricultural production, as well as open air museums), as well as among archives, collections, researchers, specialists and enlightened amateurs in these fields

-Promote and encourage all initiatives that aim to interest experts, connoisseurs and museums towards research and exhibit activities.
+Promote and encourage all initiatives that aim to interest experts, connoisseurs and museums towards research, exhibit activities, and public engagement.

 Promote and encourage international cooperation enabling better knowledge of museography in agriculture, collection sciences and representation of the development of agriculture up to today.